 Who should attend the Storytelling for Change course?

-Engaging for anyone who wants to create a compelling narrative—from business executives to school administrators to freelancers—this course is particularly effective for:
+Engaging for anyone who wants to create a compelling narrative—from business executives to school administrators to freelancers—this course is particularly effective for those who are:

-• Managers looking to achieve better buy-in and increase their influence
+• Looking to achieve better buy-in and increase their influence

 What will I take away from the course?